 Checking your work — CCA-F Exam Prep

-The Challenger space shuttle on the launch pad at dawn.
+REAL STORYThe Challenger space shuttle on the launch pad at dawn.
 Icicles visible on the launch structure.
 Temperature readout shows 36F.
 In the foreground, an engineer holds a paper showing O-ring failure data.
 His face shows dread.
 Cold morning, January 1986.

 T-minus 73 seconds.

-The Challenger space shuttle.
 January 28, 1986.
 An engineer named Roger Boisjoly saw the O-ring data.
 It showed failure risk below 53 degrees Fahrenheit.
 Launch temperature: 36 degrees.
+He raised the concern.
+He presented the data.
+He recommended delaying launch.